GeraldHost/py-patcher/README.md

 # Py Patcher
+### Automating patches to binary files
 Attempt to write an semi-automated python patcher.
-Originally the idea was to automatically figure out whay jump instructions need to be patched in order to get to the goodboy function.
+Originally the idea was to automatically figure out what jump instructions need to be patched in order to get to the goodboy function.
 However this was a total headache.
-So far It works so that it finds all the jump instructions that stand in the way of you and the goodboy function and then you just tell it which one to patch.
-However that is super lame so the new idea is to FUZZ all possible combinations of the jump instructions until you end up at the goodboy function

-Update: we can now fuzz the jump instructions with `--fuzz`
+Instead there are two ways to patch the binary.

+One finds all the jump instructions, lists them out and allows the user to select which ones to patch

+The second uses the `--fuzz` flag to try every combination of "jump if equal" and "jump if not equal" commands until it find the combination that leads to the goodboy function.

 # Usage
 ```